Vitamin D

 How to Increase Vitamin D Levels Quickly

 Adults should take approx. 600 IU of vitamin D every day, while elder people can take 800 IU daily.
-Here are the ways to increase the level of vitamin D in the blood:
+Here are the ways to increase level of vitamin D in blood:

 1. Embrace the sunlight at least 20-30 twice a week (without sunscreen) and double the time during winter.